> Competitor Information Exchanges | CANADIAN COMPETITION LAW

 While section 45 of the Competition Act does not criminalize information exchanges themselves, the risk of such exchanges between competitors, without appropriate safeguards, is two-fold: first, exchanging (or discussing) competitively sensitive information may result in an agreement that contravenes section 45 (e.g., a price-fixing agreement); and second, an information exchange may be used by a court, the Competition Bureau or a private plaintiff to infer the existence of an agreement that violates section 45 (i.e., be used as “circumstantial” evidence of the existence of an agreement).

-Agreements to exchange competitively sensitive information may also raise issues under section 90.1 of the Competition Act, the civil agreements provision that was introduced in 2010, where they prevent or lessen competition substantially (although there have not yet been any decided information exchange cases under section 90.1).
+Agreements to exchange competitively sensitive information may also raise issues under section 90.1 of the Competition Act, the civil agreements provision that was introduced in 2010, where they prevent or lessen competition substantially.

-Based on the potential risk of information exchanges between competitors – including in the context of trade or professional association activities, merger negotiations, joint ventures or benchmarking or industry research exercises – it is prudent to both assess the possible level of risk under the Competition Act and, if necessary, adopt common-sense safeguards.
+Based on the potential risk of information exchanges between competitors, including in the context of trade or professional association activities, merger negotiations, joint ventures or benchmarking or industry research exercises, it is prudent to both assess the potential risk under the Competition Act and, if necessary, adopt basic safeguards for such information exchanges.

-These may include using a third party to collect and aggregate information, adopting conduct of meeting or other guidelines to govern discussions or data exchanges, ensuring that merger negotiations implement “gun-jumping” memoranda or to structure joint venture negotiations or operations to minimize the potential competition risk (e.g., by adopting “clean team” or “black box” mechanisms to limit who has access to information and control its use and distribution).
+4. Structuring joint venture negotiations or operations to minimize the potential competition risk (e.g., by adopting “clean team” or “black box” mechanisms to limit who has access to competitively sensitive information and control the use and distribution of information exchanged between joint venture members).

 SERVICES AND CONTACT